 A business law firm might focus primarily on developing a presence on LinkedIn.

-A criminal lawyer might focus on YouTube or TikTok by creating informative videos answering important questions.
+A criminal lawyer might focus on YouTube marketing or TikTok by creating informative videos answering important questions.

 Social media advertising works better for some legal practices than others due to the way targeting works on these platforms.
 It can still be a viable way to reach people in specific zip codes and regions.